djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 Having a great development machine setup is important.

 I've been struggling with my graphics card and monitor setup for years, and frankly gave up getting it running at optimal resolution and refresh rates.
+(4k - 3840 x 2160 at 60 Hz)

-Here is the story of me somewhat fixing it
+TL;DR - it's a Display Port 1.2 Cable problem.

 And learning more than I thought about the wonderful world of graphics cards.